dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 Euler's formula just says that each wave length is made of cos and sin waves, written in a complex number form, where cos is in the real part and sin is in the imaginary part.

 ### What on earth are you talking about?
-The math may seem to be complicated, but the two formulas explain a simple concept: animage is composed of varisous frequencies.
+The math may seem to be complicated, but the two formulas explain a simple concept: an image is composed of various frequencies.
 Here is the example of Fourier Transform:

 5 horizontal waves         |  10 horizontal waves      | 15 diagonal  waves
 :-------------------------:|:-------------------------:|:-------------------------: